upbeduco/EstrAlg-Python/src/06_PRIORITYQUEUE/Exercises.md

 Design a data structure that supports:
 Inserting numbers one by one.
 At any time, efficiently finding the median of all inserted numbers.
+What is the time complexity for finding the median?

 **Hint**:
 Use two heaps: a max-heap for the lower half and a min-heap for the upper half.